Palaka1308/Personal_Portfolio/README.md

 I enjoy building projects that solve real-world problems using modern technologies.

 ## Features
-- Clean and responsive design
+- Clean and responsive design.
-- Project showcase section
+- Project showcase section.
-- Skills and technologies overview
+- Skills and technologies overview.
-- Contact information for collaboration
+- Contact information for collaboration.

 ## Technologies Used
 - HTML